ciceklab/DeepND/README.md

 ## License
 - CC BY-NC-SA 2.0
-- To use the information on this repository please cite the manuscript covering this work.
+- To use the information on this repository, please cite the manuscript covering this work.
     ```
     @article{deepND2021,
     title={Deep multitask learning of gene risk for comorbid neurodevelopmental disorders},